 John Cutsinger is the CTO for T2AM and in addition to managing all aspects of the firm’s technology, he conducts due diligence on the technology of quantitative managers as part of T2AM’s investment team.
 Mr. Cutsinger started his investment career at STW Fixed Income Management as Vice President of Technology in 1987.
 Following this, he became the Head of West Coast Operations for UNAPEN in 2002 before joining Santa Barbara Alpha Strategies as Senior Vice President in 2004.
 Mr. Cutsinger served as Director of Technology for Altegris Investments in 2006 before joining T2AM in 2007.

 Julie Wilson is Head of Investor Relations at T2AM.
 She is responsible for all investor relations and marketing functions.
 Mrs. Wilson began her career at T2AM in 2005 as an Associate.
 She became an Analyst in 2007 and was responsible for due diligence on the people who manage quant trading strategies and management of the proprietary due diligence process utilized by T2AM.
-Mrs. Wilson has also been involved with operational due diligence, manager due diligence and monitoring, and firm operations and compliance.
+Mrs. Wilson has also been involved with operational due diligence, investment due diligence and monitoring, and firm operations and compliance.
 Mrs. Wilson completed her BA in Business Economics at University of California at Santa Barbara.

 Victor Wood, CFA, is a Quantitative Developer at T2AM.
 He is responsible for the firm’s analytics software.
 Mr. Wood began his career at Coast Asset Management in 1992, as Vice President, where he focused on quantitative research and software engineering.
 After 19 years at Coast, he joined InvestCloud in 2011, where he designed middle-tier web services and maintained back-end databases and servers.
 Mr. Wood completed his BA in Economics at the University of California at Los Angeles and serves as co-chair of the CFA-LA Program Committee.

-Timothy Long, CFA, is an Investment Analyst at T2AM, responsible for manager due diligence.
+Timothy Long, CFA, is Senior Investment Analyst at T2AM, responsible for investment due diligence.
 Mr. Long began his hedge fund career in 2008, managing the electronic trading system and daily execution for market-neutral and enhanced indexed equity portfolios at Agoralogos.
 In 2010, he joined AdAstra Capital Management where he frequently led their due diligence process and analyzed a wide spectrum of investment strategies.
 Mr. Long has a MS in Financial Engineering from Claremont Graduate University.

 Elizabeth Castro is an Associate at T2AM and provides support for Investor Relations.
 Ms. Castro joined T2AM in 2011 and has been involved with assisting the Founding Principal and COO, conducting due diligence on the people who manage quant trading strategies, operational due diligence, and managing the due diligence process for the firm.
 Ms. Castro completed her BS in Health Promotion and Disease Prevention at the University of Southern California.